davidmalcolm/2017-cauldron-talk/source/index.rst

 * extend the workarounds to cover these cases

-* add tracking of the missing locations (e.g. param locations within decl)
+* add tracking of the missing locations

-* more invasive IR changes to preserve locations into the middle-end
+* preserving locations of all expressions into the middle-end (and beyond?)

 Solution: using vec<location_t> * in more places